GautamGupta/bb-legacy-plugins/bbcode-lite/trunk/readme.txt

 * [code] [/code]
 * there may be others, periodically updated based upon request

+= What if I want to show BBcode examples and not have them evaluated? =

-= now ignores BBcode inbetween backticks or `<code>`  =
+* BBcode inbetween backticks or `code`  is ignored and will not be processed

+= some BBcode is not working? =

-= There are still some weird special circumstances where the BBcode may not work properly, be sure to let me know if you find some and I will address them as time permits.  =
+* There are still some weird special circumstances where the BBcode may not work properly, be sure to let me know if you find some and I will address them as time permits.

+= It's fast but my forum is huge and it's still too slow? =

-=  If you have an extremely active forum or overloaded server you can change `pre_text` to `post_text` within the plugin to permanently save changes =
+* If you have an extremely active forum or overloaded server you can change `post_text` to `pre_post` within the plugin filter to permanently save bbcode as html.
+(however this makes it a bit harder for users to re-edit a post as the bbcode will then appear as html)

 == License ==